marialyk77/Students_Performance/README.md

 Absenteeism has a negative impact on GPA.

-- The scatter plot (GPA vs. Absenteeism) clearly shows a downward trend: students with more absences tend to have lower GPAs.
+- The scatter plot (GPA vs. Absenteeism) clearly shows a downward trend: students with more absences tend to have lower GPAs and to spend less hours on studying.
 - The 100% stacked bar chart on absenteeism by gender also highlights that absenteeism varies among students, potentially influencing performance differences.